mahanthesh0r/Image-to-ASCII/Readme.md

  ` curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh `

 Make sure you're inside the image-to-text directory

+- The haskell project was created using the ` stack new <project-name> ` command
+- All the code for the Image to ASCII can be found inside the `src/AsciiConverter/Lib.hs `

 ```
+cd image-to-text
 stack build
 stack exec image-to-text-exe
 ```